slemankassis/test-for-mango/README.md

 ## NPM registry

 - Added .npmrc config because if not the yarn.lock or de package-lock.json will have values of other registry (Indeed.com my current work) and I couldn't deploy in other tools online like Vercel or Netlify
+- Use yarn because it performs better than npm

 ## Next steps